 Will a hair transplant cure male pattern baldness?

 Hair transplants are permanent, so the hair that has been transplanted should usually continue to grow for life, although there have been several high profile cases where transplants have not been effective so follow up operations have been needed.
 It’s also important to bear in mind that the hair around the transplanted follicles is still susceptible to thinning and hair fall, so it is likely that hair loss treatment will still be required following hair transplant surgery in order to maintain your appearance.
 This is the case whether your surgery is performed by a robo-surgeon or a human.

 Other hair loss treatment and post-surgery maintenance options

 Surgical hair replacement is not the only, nor the most cost-effective, solution available for thinning hair.
 There are other clinically-proven treatments for male pattern hair loss available which can successfully encourage regrowth without the need for an expensive and invasive surgical procedure.
-It is generally recommended that men considering any form of invasive hair restoration surgery undergo a full pharmaceutical hair loss treatment programme, usually featuring both Finasteride 1mg and minoxidil, for at least six months prior to their transplant.
+It is generally recommended that men considering any form of invasive hair restoration surgery undergo a full pharmaceutical hair loss treatment programme, usually featuring either or both of the MHRA licensed and FDA approved medications, for at least six months prior to their transplant.
 This is to ensure the cause of the hair loss is effectively managed and the hair in the best possible condition for the surgeon to work with.

 Some men find that they see promising results from the hair loss treatment alone, negating the need for a transplant after all.
-You can see hundreds of examples of Belgravia’s male hair loss clients’ regrowth in our Hair Loss Treatment Success Stories photographic gallery which visually charts their results as treatment progresses, alongside patients’ reviews and feedback.
+You can see many hundreds of examples of Belgravia’s male hair loss clients’ results from before and after starting their recommended courses in our Hair Loss Treatment Success Stories gallery.